 To cook the corn, I threw it on the grill, along with the onions, instead of sautéing in a pan (this is some of the prep work I did in advance).
 Since the garlic would not be cooked with the onions, I actually used the jarred stuff.
 You can use fresh cloves, but you may want to mash them up a bit so that you don’t end up with raw garlic chunks in your burger.
 Then I added a bit of lime and cilantro to the yogurt sauce.
 We served it with the homemade guacamole, instead of sliced avocado, and some grilled pineapple.
 The guac we made was a bit more kid-friendly than your typical recipe.
 It doesn’t have any raw onion or jalapeno, and gets just a bit of heat from a little of the chipotle in adobo that is also used in the black bean quinoa burgers.

 For more Mexican flavors, serve the black bean quinoa burgers with Grilled Chipotle Lime Sweet Potato Wedges.

 And you have a delicious, healthy meal that my little spicy foodie was crazy about.

-Mommy & Daddy liked it, too.
+Mommy and Daddy liked it, too.
 There were so many flavors going on.
-A little kick from the chipotle, but not too much, cooled by the yogurt sauce and the creamy guacamole, with a little zip from the lime in both of these condiments.
+A little kick from the chipotle, but not too much.
+Cooled by the yogurt sauce and the creamy guacamole, with a little zip from the lime in both of these condiments.
 Then the pineapple added a little sweetness and juiciness.
 So tasty, and definitely very filling.
-Actually, the next time I make these, I would probably cut the recipe in half, and make 4 burgers out of it, because I think that would be enough for the three of us.
+Actually, the next time I make these black bean quinoa burgers, I will probably cut the recipe in half to make 4 burgers out of it, because I think that would be enough for the three of us.